 When selecting dyes:

 - Avoid overlap of emission spectra.
-Choose dyes with appropriate excitation wavelengths and little to no overlap in their emission spectra (Table 1).
+Choose dyes with appropriate excitation wavelengths and little to no overlap in their emission spectra.
 Consider total ﬂuorescence intensity as well.
-For example, FAM is a good dye choice to detect low copy transcripts because it has high ﬂuorescent signal intensity.
-You can then use fluorophores with lower signal intensities for more abundant transcripts (e.g., housekeeping genes), use ﬂuorophores with lower signal intensities.
+For example, FAM is a good dye choice to detect low-copy transcripts because it has high ﬂuorescent signal intensity.
+For high-copy transcript (e.g., housekeeping genes), use ﬂuorophores with lower signal intensities.
 Make sure to avoid any dyes that have overlapping spectra with ROX, if your instrument uses this as a passive reference dye.

-Minimize signal cross-talk by using probes that quench well.
-Highly efficient dark quenchers, especially those used in combination with a secondary quencher such as the ZEN™ Quencher (Table 2), considerably reduce background fluorescence leading to increased sensitivity and end-point signal, as well as earlier Cq values (see the data in the article, Decrease qPCR Background, Improve qPCR Signal).
-This is particularly useful for multiplex reactions because having several fluorophores in the same tube causes higher background fluorescence.
+Minimize signal cross-talk by using probes with low background fluorescence.
+Highly efficient dark quenchers, especially those used in combination with a secondary internal ZEN™ or TAO™ internal quencher (Table 1), reduce background fluorescence considerably.
+Double-quenched probes provide increased sensitivity and clear end-point signal, as well as earlier Cq values (see the DECODED™ article, Decrease qPCR Background, Improve qPCR Signal).
+This is particularly useful for multiplex reactions, since having several fluorophores in the same tube causes higher background fluorescence.
 We recommend using the same “quencher type” (all dark quenchers or all fluorescent quenchers) in assays that will be multiplexed.

 Table 1.
 Suggested quenchers for common fluorophores used in multiplex qPCR.

 |FAM||495||520||ZEN/Iowa Black™ FQ|